wleddy/staffing/docs/use_case.md

 1. Sign in as manager
 1. Select "Attendance Report"
-1. Select Events to report
+1. Select Activities to report
 1. 'csv' report file is downloaded to user.

 ##Volunteer Signup